Skip to main content

 • story

-• “The various plot points are resolved too easily or not resolved at all; there are virtually no impactful choices to be made, and the main mystery involving the second protagonist feels too much like a pretentious shaggy dog story, making the whole experience come across as vapid.”
+• “The various plot points are resolved too easily or not resolved at all; there is virtually no impactful choices to be made, the main mystery involving the second protagonist feels too much like a pretentious shaggy dog story, and the whole experience comes across as vapid.”

 • graphics